 Organic Simple Truth Products with Lead

-- Simple Truth Organic Diced Peaches & Pears (11.7 micrograms lead, over 22 times greater than allowable amount)
+- Simple Truth Organic Diced Peaches & Pears (11.7 micrograms lead, over 22 times greater than the allowable amount)

-- Simple Truth Organic Berry Medley (8.34 micrograms of lead, over 16 times greater than allowable amount)
+- Simple Truth Organic Berry Medley (8.34 micrograms of lead, over 16 times greater than the allowable amount)

-- Simple Truth Organic Whole Wheat Spaghetti (6.77 micrograms of lead, over 13 times greater than allowable amount)
+- Simple Truth Organic Whole Wheat Spaghetti (6.77 micrograms of lead, over 13 times greater than the allowable amount)

-- Simple Truth Organic Raisin Bran (3.03 micrograms of lead, over 6 times greater than allowable amount)
+- Simple Truth Organic Raisin Bran (3.03 micrograms of lead, over 6 times greater than the allowable amount)

-- Simple Truth Organic Breakfast Cookies (3.01 micrograms of lead, over 6 times greater than allowable amount)
+- Simple Truth Organic Breakfast Cookies (3.01 micrograms of lead, over 6 times greater than the allowable amount)

 Conventional Kroger Products with Lead

 - Kroger Spinach with Bacon Salad Kit (70.1 micrograms of lead, over 140 times greater than allowable amount)